 I know that soon, my 7 month old will want more than just mommy, but today I don’t see the need for toys.
-I’d like to think I’m parenting the way parenting used to be, before all this industrialization, commercialization and technology came about.
+I’d like to think I’m parenting the way parenting used to be, before all this industrialization, the use of the milling machine coolant, commercialization and technology came about.
 Our lack of toys doesn’t make me feel like we are a sad family in need…in fact, it makes me wonder if all those other families with rooms cluttered with toys…if they are the ones with empty holes in their lives that credit cards and plastic nonsense can’t fill.
 And maybe, just maybe, our lack of toys is enabling us to have a stronger bond.
 Maybe every bit of plastic toy families have just stands in between developing strong bonds with their children?
 Anytime I feel the urge to splurge on a toy I put that money into a savings account to spend on activities together.
 Activities that will make wonderful memories and not fill our closets up and later will not be sold at a wimpy garage sale for 50 cents.

 Now, if only I could tackle that distracting pile of clutter in the garage.
 Then we’d be all set. =)